Living in Cumberland Valley

 • The county is governed by an elected three-person Board of Commissioners.

-• The 2020 population was 259,469, a 10% increase since 2010, making it the fastest-growing county in the state.
+• The estimated 2023 population was 270,738, making it one of the fastest-growing counties in the state.

 • On average, it is 75% more expensive to live in a city like New York than in Cumberland Valley.
 Also, according to the PA Department of Labor & Industry, the cost of living in the south-central PA region is almost 5% below the national average.